Crown421/the-past-does-matter-paper/README.md

 ## Contents
 This repo contains two notebooks and two scripts.
-- `Linear-Uncertainty.ipynb`: This notebooks contains the code and plots for the linear prototype shown in section 3 of this paper, including both the plots for the paper and the poster.
+- `Linear-Uncertainty.ipynb`: This notebook contains the code and plots for the linear prototype shown in section 3 of this paper, including both the plots for the paper and the poster.
-- `Local_Lin.ipynb`:
+- `Local_Lin.ipynb`: This notebook contains the code for the nonlinear example in section 5, again including both the paper and poster versions of relevant plots.
+- `poster-plots.jl`:  A script with a few poster specific plots.
+- `uai-experiments.jl`: A script with the experiments ran in response to the reviews.